 Department of Psychology at Illinois State University

-Questions concerning the Developmental Sequence that are not answered on this Web site should be directed to Dr. Corinne Zimmerman, coordinator of the Master's Degree Sequence in Developmental Psychology.
+Questions concerning the Developmental Sequence that are not answered on this website should be directed to Dr. Corinne Zimmerman, coordinator of the Master's Degree Sequence in Developmental Psychology.
 Minority students are encouraged to apply.

 The Master's Degree Sequence in Developmental Psychology focuses on the scientific study of stability and change in biological, cognitive, emotional, and social functioning across the life span.
-Its approach to development is distinctly ecological and interdisciplinary.
+This approach to development is distinctly ecological and interdisciplinary.
 The curriculum provides in-depth exposure to developmental theories, methodologies, and applications.

 Two options are available.
 A pre-doctoral option is designed to prepare students for advanced graduate study and to facilitate entry into academic careers.
 An applied option is designed for students who plan to enter careers in a diverse array of community settings that provide human services necessitating training in Developmental Psychology.
-Both options require the completion of a Master's Thesis.
+Both options require the completion of a master's thesis.

 The sequence requires 21 hours of undergraduate credit in psychology, including:

 The sequence includes 36 credit hours (20 required; 16 electives)

 Your choice of electives should be guided by the type of career you are interested in pursuing.
 You should discuss this choice with your thesis committee chair and/or the course instructor to determine which course(s) best suit your needs.

 All students receive feedback on degree progress.
 In order to facilitate this feedback, students will submit a completed progress report (MS Word or PDF) to the Sequence Coordinator that is due by August 31.
 Students will receive a written evaluation of their progress.